 Who needs an Assessment?

 Ultimately, the employer is responsible for the safety of their employees and members of the public.
-Any machinery or work equipment (e.g. hand tools and lifting equipment) needs to be assessed by our expect inspectors, including equipment used by the self-employed and the end-user.
+Any machinery or work equipment (e.g. hand tools and lifting equipment) needs to be assessed by our expert inspectors, including equipment used by the self-employed and the end-user.

 Our Assessments are conducted by our 10 assessors around the country who travel across the nation to any business.
-Pilz PUWER has been providing safe environments for nearly 20 years, with a team who have on average 22 years’ experience in the industry.
+Pilz PUWER has been providing safe environments for over 20 years, with a team who have on average 22 years’ experience in the industry.